geldmacher/Cake-to-CoinTracking-Converter/README.md

 - **Uses Cake's FIAT valuation for each transaction in your chosen export currency inestead of the CoinTracking valuation data**
 Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake.
 This feature can be disabled via `--use-cointracking-fiat-valuation`.
 The CoinTracking data is than used.
+- **Consolidate data from staking operations on a daily basis at midnight** (optional) This can drastically reduce the import amount of data rows for CoinTracking.
+You can switch this on via  `--consolidate-staking-data`.

 ## Installation